 The first principles approach identifies various methods to model revenues with high degrees of detail and precision.
 There are also industry-specific considerations that need to be taken into account.
-For instance, when forecasting revenue for the retail industry, you will forecast expansion rate and derive income per square meter.
-When forecasting revenue for the telecommunications industry, you will predict the market size and use current market share and competitor analysis.
-When forecasting revenue for any service industries, you will estimate the headcount and use the income for employee trends.
+For instance, when forecasting revenue for the retail industry, you forecast expansion rate and derive income per square meter.
+When forecasting revenue for the telecommunications industry, you predict the market size and use current market share and competitor analysis.
+When forecasting revenue for service industries, you estimate the headcount and use the income for employee trends.

-The XNPV function is far more precise than the NPV function because it takes into account the specific dates each of the cash flows takes place.
+The XNPV function is far more precise than the NPV function because it takes into account the specific dates on which each of the cash flows takes place.
 This function requires the input of a discount rate, a series of cash flows, and a series of corresponding dates for each cash flow.

-In valuing a security, investment or company, the XNPV function provides a more accurate net present value because it factors in the time value of money while NPV function does not.
+In valuing a security, investment, or company, the XNPV function provides a more accurate net present value because it factors in the time value of money, while NPV function does not.

-Free cash flow to the firm (a.k.a. unlevered free cash flow) is the preferred approach when valuing equities using the DCF method.
+Free cash flow to the firm (a.k.a. “unlevered free cash flow”) is the preferred approach when valuing equities using the DCF method.